 Some people will do whatever it takes to get what they want.
 During difficult economic times or TEOTWAWKI situations, people might commit unsavory acts to meet their basic needs for things like food or medicine.
 It’s not just the typical criminal element either.
 The average person who feels they have no choice might do things they normally wouldn’t.
 People with children are unlikely to sit around while their child goes hungry or doesn’t get the medical care they need.

 Sometimes a situation occurs suddenly and without warning.
 However, most of the time, there are warning signs of potential danger or hazards.
+The answers to these questions are critical information.

 - Has crime increased in your area?
 Have you looked at the statistics in your area and surrounding communities recently?
 What crimes are the most common?